 After 23 years as a trial court judge, Larry E. Thompson was elected to the Kentucky Court of Appeals in November 2018.
-He serves Division 2 of the 7th Appellate District, which is made up of 22 counties in Eastern Kentucky.
+He serves Division 2 of the 7th Appellate District, which is made up of 33 counties in Eastern Kentucky.

-He came to the Court of Appeals from Pike Circuit Court where he was a circuit judge for the Family Court Division from his election in 1999 until December 2018.
-During that period, he served as chief circuit judge for a time and was president of the Kentucky Circuit Judges Association for two years.
+He began serving as chief judge of the Court of Appeals in January 2023 after his fellow judges elected him to the position.
+The chief judge provides administrative oversight to the Court of Appeals.
+Judge Thompson came to the Court of Appeals from Pike Circuit Court where he was a circuit judge for the Family Court Division from his election in 1999 until December 2018.
+During that period, he served as chief circuit judge and was president of the Kentucky Circuit Judges Association for two years.

-In 1995, he was appointed to fill a vacancy on Pike District Court and held that position until he was elected to Circuit Court in 1999.
+In 1995, he was appointed to fill a vacancy in Pike District Court and held that position until he was elected to Circuit Court in 1999.
 While on the district bench, he served for a period as chief district judge.
 He was in private practice from 1987 to 1995.

-He earned a bachelor’s degree from Eastern Kentucky University in 1983 and a juris doctor degree from the Northern Kentucky University Salmon P. Chase College of Law in 1986.
+He earned a bachelor’s degree from Eastern Kentucky University in 1983 and a juris doctor degree from Northern Kentucky University Salmon P. Chase College of Law in 1986.
 He is a member of the Kentucky Bar Association and West Virginia Bar Association.

 Pike County Judicial Center